 We are registered with the Independent Examination Board (IEB).
 We are members of ISASA (Independent Schools of South Africa, the CSO (Catholic Schools Office) and we have full accreditation with UMALUSI.
 Our school follows the National Senior Certificate.

-Our Staff are highly qualified passionate educators and are subject specialists in their field.
-Many Staff take up leadership roles within the administration and development and training of their subject.
+Our Staff are highly qualified passionate teachers and are subject specialists in their field.
+Many staff take up leadership roles within the administration and development and training of their subject.

 Grade 8 and 9 follow the General Education and Training Certificate Curriculum.
 The assessment is continuous throughout the year with examinations taking place midyear and in November.